Wage & employment contract

 Travail.Suisse

 Travail.Suisse is the independent umbrella organisation of employees, to which 10 associations belong.
-These associations represent 150,000 members from a wide range of industries and areas of the private sector and the public service.
+These associations represent 150,000 members from a wide range of sectors and sectors of the private sector and public service.

-syndicom organizes employees in the mail, courier, express, parcel market (incl. logistics), mail, traffic and infrastructure, telecom, IT, call centers, telecommunications industry, graphic arts and packaging, book and media trade, press and electronic media and visual communication.
+syndicom organises employees in the postal, courier, express, parcel market (including logistics), mail, transport and infrastructure, telecom, IT, call centres, telecommunications industry, graphic industry and packaging, book and media trade, press and electronic media and visual communication.

 Hotel & Gastro Union

-The professional organisation for the hospitality, hotel and bakery industries
+The professional organization for the hospitality, hotel and bakery industry

 Wage